nat-n/poethepoet/README.rst

   my_cmd_task = { "cmd" = "cmd args" }
   my_script_task = "my_package.my_module:run"

 Change the executor type
 ------------------------

 You can configure poe to use a specific executor by setting :toml:`tool.poe.executor.type`.
-Valid valued include:
+Valid values include:

-  - auto: to automatically use the most appropriate of the following executors in order
+- **auto**: to automatically use the most appropriate of the following executors in order
-  - poetry: to run tasks in the poetry managed environment
+- **poetry**: to run tasks in the poetry managed environment
-  - virtualenv: to run tasks in the indicated virtualenv (or else "./.venv" if present)
+- **virtualenv**: to run tasks in the indicated virtualenv (or else "./.venv" if present)
-  - simple: to run tasks without doing any specific environment setup
+- **simple**: to run tasks without doing any specific environment setup

+The default behaviour is auto.

 For example the following configuration will cause poe to ignore the poetry environment (if present), and instead use the virtualenv at the given location relative to the